Taste the Florida Keys

 Fresh fish preferred by chefs: yellowtail snapper, hog snapper, mutton snapper, grouper, dolphin or mahi-mahi, and lionfish, one of the healthiest and most necessary to remove from Keys waters.
 All are prepared sautéed with a variety of sauces and accompaniments, fried, broiled or blackened, as well as in sushi or ceviche.

-Stone crab claws are most commonly served warm with drawn butter or chilled with mustard sauce.
-The meat of the claws also can be used in crab cakes, fritters and stuffing.
+Stone crabs, renowned for their sweet and succulent claw meat, are a popular delicacy served warm with drawn butter or chilled with mustard sauce, and the meat of the claws also can be used in crab cakes, fritters and stuffing.
+Stone crabs are also a renewable resource, as after one of the crab’s claws is removed the crab is returned to the sea where the claws regenerate.
 Florida’s stone crab season runs from Oct.
 15 to May 15.